 The Power of the Little

-They also agreed that such ideas occurred not far away (as in requiring a massive leap), but far closer to home than we commonly believe, in a zone Fellow Stu Kauffman calls the adjacent possible.
-The concept is quite simply, indeed almost smack yourself on the side of the head obvious once pointed out.
-Simply by habitually venturing outside the borders of your known world and into the space that lies just beyond and adjacent to it taps the most powerful force for shaping new thoughts.
+They also agreed that such ideas occurred not far away (as in requiring a massive leap), but far closer to home than we commonly believe, in a zone MacArthur Fellow Stu Kauffman calls the adjacent possible.
+The concept is quite simply -- indeed, almost smack yourself on the side of the head -- obvious once pointed out.
+Simply by habitually venturing outside the borders of your known world and into the space that lies just beyond and adjacent to it, you can tap the most powerful force for shaping new thoughts.

-It works like this.
-Every time you step outside your borders, you can't help but see something new - breakthrough isn't the point, new is.
-Each time you come back inside those edges, you cannot help but see differently.
-And Stu and others have experienced that the cumulative habit of coming to the edge in this way, over and over again, is the true power source that actually expands the possible beyond what was previously known.
+It works like this: Every time you step outside your borders, you can't help but see something new -- breakthrough isn't the point, new is.
+Each time you come back inside your edges, you cannot help but see differently.
+Stu and others have experienced that the cumulative habit of coming to the edge in this way, over and over again, is the true power source that actually expands the possible beyond what was previously known.
 Pretty cool, and pretty darn simple.

 More Than Ideas: People

 The other thing the best innovators know is this: The more ideas the better -- the better the range, the better the refinement, the more truthful the testing, the higher the odds of success and sustained upside.
 More ideas are quite simply, and rather quickly, beyond the range of one single person.
 Therefore, achieving a quantum leap -- that is, in the popular sense -- actually results from many people making those forays into the adjacent possible, pursuing many ideas.
 As much as that might sound like a recipe for amplifying the randomness of the whole dynamic, it actually has a powerful ability to create a natural system of checks and balances -- not a system for eliminating uncertainty and chance, but one that does a mighty good job of honing both.